Mountain zebra conservation

 Mountain zebra conservation truly started when authorities bought a few small farms near the Karoo town of Cradock, their last stronghold.
 In 1937, the Mountain Zebra National Park was proclaimed, on only 1 712 hectares of land.

-All the land contained was 6 mountain zebras - 5 stallions and only 1 female.
-By 1950, the mare and 3 stallions had died.
+All the land contained was six mountain zebras (and only one female among them).
+By 1950, the mare and three stallions had died.
 The conservation of mountain zebra seemed a lost cause.
 Fortunately a farmer living next to the park had another 11 mountain zebras on his farm, and he exchanged them with the park in return for a number of blesbok.

 The population crept up slowly to 25 by 1964, which was when farmer Paul Michau sold his farm to the national park.
 He had protected another 30 mountain zebras on his land, and with this boost, the population started to climb steadily.